Alexey-Voronin/HighOrderStokesMG/README.md

 # How to Run the Example Problems

 The primary code is located in the [phmg](./phmg/) directory.
 The scripts required for data collection are stored in the [data](./data/) directory.
+The codebase follows a similar problem and class definition framework found in [(A)ugmented (L)agrangian based solvers for the Navier Stokes equation in (Fi)redrake](https://github.com/florianwechsung/alfi/) and incorporates the barycentric coarsening function from that codebase, which is essential for the stability of the Scott-Vogelius discretization.

+## Key Features:
+- **Taylor-Hood** discretized problems are solved using monolithic hMG and phMG preconditioners.
+- **Scott-Vogelius** discretized problems are solved using multigrid-based full-block factorization and monolithic multigrid preconditioners.

 ## Dependencies